guideguide/grid-notation/README.md

 ### Remainder pixel distribution

 Determines to which wildcards GuideGuide adds remainder pixels when the columns do not divide equally into the total width of the grid area.
-Note the lowercase letters.

 #### Values: